ccouger/Portfolio/README.md

 I will be quick to respond.

-My [resume](https://github.com/ccouger/Portfolio/blob/main/Corbin%20Couger%20Resume.pdf) is also included in the my repo with further contact information
+My [resume](https://github.com/ccouger/Portfolio/blob/main/Corbin%20Couger%20Resume.pdf) is also included in my repo with further contact information

 ## Contents